“You build inner strength through embracing the totality of your experience, both the delightful parts and the difficult parts.”

 — Pema Chodoron

-I am a licensed psychotherapist (LMFT) and provide individual and family support as well as professional consultation to therapists.
+About me: I am a licensed psychotherapist (LMFT) and provide individual and family support as well as professional consultation to therapists.
 I’m real, engaged, transparent, warm and collaborative.
-Below you will find more about how I approach therapy from the perspective of both experiential, and evidence-based models.
-My work feels like a combination of process, practice and practical integration.
+I live and work on the unceded ancestral lands of the Ohlone, Ramaytush and Muwekma peoples (formerly called Welamu, now commonly “San Francisco”).

 Relational therapy: I offer a relational orientation to therapy, which means I help facillitate and co-create, new preferred relationship experiences in the therapy to support healthy attachment and address issues of trauma, suffering, loss, and ruptured/damaged attachments.
 I believe that a positive therapeutic relationship has the potential to offer an opportunity to practice new (or historically feared) relationship growth tasks, such as sharing/being vulnerable about your feelings and thoughts that previously weren’t safe to share or feel with others.
 In relational therapy I play a more active role in noticing relationship patterns with you as they arise in the room.
 Working together, we can compassionately understand these patterns and make courageous shifts that lead to deeper intimacy and relational changes in your life.